Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Allow inbound on port `3306` from source `20.0.0.0/16`.
 - [ ] Allow outbound on port `3306` for destination Web Server Security Group (`WebSecGrp`).
 - [ ] Allow outbound on port `80` for destination `NAT` Instance IP.

+### A user has created a `VPC` with `CIDR` `20.0.0.0/16` using `VPC` Wizard.
+The user has created a public `CIDR` `20.0.0.0/24` and a `VPN` only subnet `CIDR` `20.0.1.0/24` along with the hardware `VPN` access to connect to the user's data center.
+Which of the below mentioned components is not present when the `VPC` is setup with the wizard?

+- [ ] Main route table attached with a `VPN` only subnet.
+- [x] A `NAT` instance configured to allow the `VPN` subnet instances to connect with the internet.
+- [ ] Custom route table attached with a public subnet.
+- [ ] An internet gateway for a public subnet.

+### A user has created a `VPC` with `CIDR` `20.0.0.0/16` using the wizard.
+The user has created public and `VPN` only subnets along with hardware `VPN` access to connect to the user's data center.
+The user has not yet launched any instance as well as modified or deleted any setup.
+He wants to delete this `VPC` from the console.
+Will the console allow the user to delete the `VPC`?

+- [ ] Yes, the console will delete all the setups and also delete the virtual private gateway.
+- [x] No, the console will ask the user to manually detach the virtual private gateway first and then allow deleting the `VPC`.
+- [ ] Yes, the console will delete all the setups and detach the virtual private gateway.
+- [ ] No, since the `NAT` instance is running.

+### A user has created a `VPC` with `CIDR` `20.0.0.0/16` using the wizard.
+The user has created a public subnet `CIDR` `20.0.0.0/24` and `VPN` only subnets `CIDR` `20.0.1.0/24` along with the `VPN` gateway `vgw-12345` to connect to the user's data center.
+The user's data center has `CIDR` `172.28.0.0/12`.
+The user has also setup a `NAT` instance `i-123456` to allow traffic to the internet from the `VPN` subnet.
+Which of the below mentioned options is not a valid entry for the main route table in this scenario?

+- [x] Destination: `20.0.1.0/24` and Target: `i-12345`.
+- [ ] Destination: `0.0.0.0/0` and Target: `i-12345`.
+- [ ] Destination: `172.28.0.0/12` and Target: `vgw-12345`.
+- [ ] Destination: `20.0.0.0/16` and Target: `local`.